Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear model

 To incorporate the cloud-radiative effects associated with cirrus clouds, we include the linearized, dimensional, water vapor prognostic equation, but only at a single level, $z_c$:

 where $q_v$ is the water vapor mixing ratio, $\overline{U}_c$ is a mean zonal wind, P is the anomalous production of water vapor, and L is the anomalous loss of water vapor.

 First, we comment on the form of this equation.
 The cirrus cloud prognostic equation only applies at a single level, $z_c$, which represents the level where the presence of cirrus clouds dominates the radiative heating effect in the troposphere.
 It should be restricted to the upper troposphere, which is where the climatological cloud fraction peaks.
+On MJO time scales, there is observational evidence of $w$ at a single level being a good predictor of cirrus cloud fraction at that level, though the peak $w$ anomalies often lead the peak ice cloud fraction anomalies.
+This is described in detail in the Appendix, and serves as justification of the form of Equation (\ref{eq_qv}).
 Of course, this is an oversimplified view of radiative transfer, and an integrated metric involving $q_v$ is more appropriate to relate to radiative heating perturbations.
 Our parameterization will serve the purpose of simplified representation of cirrus clouds, and sensitivity tests to $z_c$ are shown in this study.
 The sign and magnitude of $\overline{U}_c$, as well as the levels at which to parameterize $z_c$, will be discussed in the results section.
 Furthermore, both the production and loss of water vapor are determined by cloud-microphysical processes, which can be quite complex, especially when considering mixed phase clouds.
 Here, we take a simplified approach, and assume that production and loss are proportional to $w^\prime$.
-Non-dimensionally, this is:
+In general, we expect there to be cloud condensation, growth, and precipitation where there is upwards motion, but this is mostly deduced from qualitative reasoning.
+Non-dimensionally (and dropping primes) this is:

 where $C_m$ which is a fairly arbitrary coefficient.
 Non-dimensionalizing Equation (\ref{eq_qv_dim}), with the relations,

 where $\overline{q_i^*}$ is the mean saturation vapor mixing ratio with respect to ice, yields